MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRcc67ec453a5e514-Itemized-Deductions-Individuals-Corporations-Continued/section-1.170A-13.md

 (x) *Nonpublicly traded stock.* The term *nonpublicly traded stock* means any stock of a corporation (evidence by a stock certificate) which is not a publicly traded security.
 The term stock does not include a debenture or any other evidence of indebtedness.

-(xi) *Publicly traded securities* - (A) *In general.* Except as provided in paragraph (c)(7)(xi)(C) of this section, the term *publicly traded securities* means securities (within the meaning of section 165(g)(2) of the Code) for which (as of the date of the contribution) market quotations are readily available on an established securities market.
+(xi) *Publicly traded securities*—(A) *In general.* Except as provided in paragraph (c)(7)(xi)(C) of this section, the term *publicly traded securities* means securities (within the meaning of section 165(g)(2) of the Code) for which (as of the date of the contribution) market quotations are readily available on an established securities market.
 For purposes of this section, market quotations are readily available on an established securities market with respect to a security if:

 (*1*) The security is listed on the New York Stock Exchange, the American Stock Exchange, or any city or regional exchange in which quotations are published on a daily basis, including foreign securities listed on a recognized foreign, national, or regional exchange in which quotations are published on a daily basis;